Fun Home Activities for Students Self-isolating!

 18 March 2020

-We’ve put together an array of ideas to help take your mind off of COVID-19… you will find plenty of ways to stay entertained in the comfort of your own home, including some creative ways to remain social.
+We’ve put together an array of ideas to help take your mind off the current state of our social lives… you will find plenty of ways to stay entertained in the comfort of your own home, including some creative ways to remain social.

 Take a virtual tour of museums both locally and around the world